dell/omnia/docs/source/Troubleshooting/KnownIssues/Common/Kubernetes.rst

 **Potential Cause**: nvidia-container-toolkit is not installed on GPU nodes.

-**Resolution**: Go to `Install Kubernetes <../../../OmniaInstallGuide/Ubuntu/BuildOmniaCluster/install_kubernetes.html>`_ and follow the steps to download nvidia-container-toolkit and perform the necessary configurations based on the OS running on the cluster.
+**Resolution**: Install Kubernetes, download nvidia-container-toolkit, and perform the necessary configurations based on the OS running on the cluster.